jdiazram/jdiazram.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m a Assistant Professor at <a href="https://twitter.com/UTarapaca">University Tarapaca</a>, affiliated at Engineering and Technologys Department - Engineering School, and currently I’m Doctoral student in Engineering Sciences in the Computer Science area from <a href="https://twitter.com/dccuc">Departamento de Ciencias de la Computación</a> and <a href="https://twitter.com/IALab_UC">Artificial Intelligence Labotatory</a>
+I’m a Assistant Professor at <a href="https://twitter.com/UTarapaca">University Tarapaca</a>, affiliated at Engineering and Technologys Department - Engineering School, and currently I’m Doctoral student in Engineering Sciences in the Computer Science area from <a href="https://twitter.com/dccuc">Computer Science Department</a> and <a href="https://twitter.com/IALab_UC">Artificial Intelligence Labotatory</a>

 Research interests